mikolasan/mikolasan.github.io/src/markdown/make/robot.md

 ## See also

-To make the ball rolling you can watch Kevin McAleer's video [How to design and make a robot](https://www.youtube.com/watch?v=lKxJUViQsW8)
+- To make the ball rolling you can watch Kevin McAleer's video [How to design and make a robot](https://www.youtube.com/watch?v=lKxJUViQsW8)
+- Perception of sensors and actuation of motors reviewed alos from [developmental psychology perspective](/science/developmental-psychology-studies)